 There is something about fairy lights that makes you smile!
 They are a great adornment to home decor and also to those outdoor areas – the patio, decking or any other part of the garden you may use for socialising – and they come in many different types, colours and types.
 Of course, with Christmas around the corner now there is even more reason to look at the best outdoor fairy lights so you can string some up across your door, but these days people have outdoor lights for use all year.

-There’s not a lot of point in us going into an in-depth description of what fairy lights are, except to say we are generally talking about lights for indoors our outside the home that come in string form and are designed to look pretty and provide light, so without hanging around, let’s see what we found when we went looking for the best fairy lights available right now.
+There’s not a lot of point in us going into an in-depth description of what fairy lights are, except to say we are generally talking about lights for indoors or outside the home that come in string form and are designed to look pretty and provide light, so without hanging around, let’s see what we found when we went looking for the best fairy light ideas.

 1. Lights4Fun Indoor Fairy Lights

 Let’s face it, everyone likes fairy lights, young or old!
 They add a touch of fun and decoration to a room, and cost very little.
 This set is what you probably think of when you are looking for ‘standard’ fairy lights for inside the house.
 This is a neat string of small lights measuring 8metres – that’s enough for a good sized room – with 100 small, warm white LED lights attached.
 LED s what you want, as it is the most energy-efficient type of light around.

 This one comes with a clear cable so is easier to hide, a low-voltage transformer that makes them cheap to run, and that’s pretty much it.
 One advantage, by the way, of LED is that the bulbs do not heat up, so they are safe too.
 We found this model to be very popular with customers – ‘beautiful’ and ‘great lights’ are popular praise.
 They would also look great on a Christmas tree.